dlgosk95/qbb2022-answers/day2-homework/README.md

     position = fields[1]
     identifaction = field[2]
     snp[position]=identication# goal is to replace ID from db to random snippet if it has correct position
+# goal is to replace ID from db to random snippet if it has correct position
 # make dictionaries position:id from dbSNP
 # compare with random